Hacknet: Labyrinths

 Labyrinths is a DLC expansion for Hacknet.
 A mysterious individual named Kaguya begins recruiting several individuals, including the player.
 After passing Kaguya's trials, the player has their Hacknet UI wiped, joins a hub server named Bibliotheque, and is introduced to two other skilled hackers, Coel and D3f4ult.
 Kaguya explains to the team that they have recruited them for a mysterious job, but first assigns them to steal several programs in preparation for the task.
 While the player, Coel, and D3f4ult break into several servers and steal programs, Kaguya works on securing software, intel, and contacts for the upcoming job.

 After stealing several programs, the player and D3f4ult break into an MMO to change a user's points as a test, as Kaguya needs to prove the team is good enough for them to get some intel.
 While the two break into the MMO, Kaguya and Coel work on a confidential mission mentioning "Nisei MK III", something that has been discussed between the two since the beginning of the DLC.

 Kaguya assigns all team members to gain access to the booking mainframe of an airline company named PacificAir, utilizing all the tools and programs they stole.
 The team eventually manages to hack into the mainframe and each member is given a final task.
 The player, having gained access to the mainframe server first, is instructed to install a backdoor as a "backup plan".
 D3f4ult works with Kaguya to analyze the security protocols and find a way through for the team, and Coel's mission is sparse of details, only telling her "you know the stakes."

 After all members complete their respective tasks, Kaguya explains their plan.
 With Coel, the two have been sabotaging a chemical weapon research — Nisei MK III — and they have deleted all digital backups.
 However, a hardcopy of the data exists in a PacificAir plane, PA_0022, which Kaguya wants crashed to prevent the weaponization of the data.
 PA_0018, a second flight, contains the research's reports.

-While Kaguya and Coel argue about the morality of the situation, D3f4ult suddenly accepts the mission, catching everyone off-guard, and attempts to crash the first plane by deleting the plane's firmware.
+While Kaguya and Coel argue about the morality of the situation, D3f4ult suddenly accepts the mission, catching everyone off-guard, and attempts to crash the PA-0018 by deleting the plane's firmware.
 However, Coel goes rogue, activating a backdoor program which bans Kaguya and D3f4ult from Bibliotheque.
 She asks the player to save the plane while she holds D3f4ult and Kaguya off to stop them from reconnecting.
 At this point, the player can decide whether to crash the plane Kaguya asked them to, crash both planes, or save them.